 Daily check-in meetings should be another item on your developer onboarding checklist.
 You can sync up on what's done, what's happening that day, and the state of the project.
 The new developer will remain up-to-date with everything important that's happening on the team and feel more connected with other team members.

 A smart move would be to pair the new developer with a junior developer instead of a senior developer.
 Junior developers have recently gone through the onboarding experience and can provide better advice to the new hire.

 Another idea is assigning a mentor to the new hire who will be their go-to person for everything work and culture-related for at least two months.

 Instead of the junior developer fixing the new hire's problems for them, consider introducing pair programming sessions.
 Pair programming is an amazing opportunity to share knowledge and for developers to collaborate in solving a problem.

 Regular one-on-one meetings between you and the new hire are a great way to build trust, share feedback, and form a long-lasting relationship with the new developer.

+Don't forget that the dev onboard process is still running, and it's important to ease the whole thing with regular checkups.
 Once per month, jump on a call to check whether they're integrating well within the company or facing any difficulties.

 Make Room for Some Fun